swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 That said, the compiler is allowed to use its knowledge of the struct's contents and layout to derive any of these properties.
 For instance, the compiler can statically prove that copying `Point` is "trivial", because each of its members has a statically-known type that is "trivial".
 However, depending on this at the language level is not supported, with two exceptions:

 1. The run-time memory layout of a struct with a single field is always identical to the layout of the instance property on its own, whether the struct is declared `@frozen` or not.
 This has been true since Swift 1.
-(This does not extend to the calling convention, however.)
+(This does not extend to the calling convention, however.
+If the struct is not frozen, it will be passed indirectly even if its single field is frozen and thus _can_ be passed directly)

 2. The representation of `nil` for any type that is "nullable" in C / Objective-C is the same as the representation of `nil` or `NULL` in those languages.
 This includes class references, class-bound protocol references, class type references, unsafe-pointers, `@convention(c)` functions, `@convention(block)` functions, OpaquePointer, Selector, and NSZone.
 This has been true since Swift 3 ([SE-0055][]).